kkas/neighborhood-map/README.md

 git clone <THIS_REPOSITORY_URL>
 cd <THIS_REPOSITORY>

+# This installs bower packages in bower.js
+bower install

-# This installs SASS
+# This installs SASS compiler
 bundle install --path vendor/bundle

-# This installs the grunt plugins
+# This installs the grunt plugins in package.js
 npm install
 ```